 After you log on, the information for the article is automatically filled in; all you have to do is scroll down and submit your request.

-Please note: Some databases do not use the FindIt! button.
+Please note: Some databases do not use the Full Text Finder button.

-The FindIt! icons below are from Scopus and SciFinder.
+The Full Text Finder icons below are from Scopus and SciFinder.